 The success of your deck project - whether flat or raised levels - will depend almost entirely on the way you design and build your deck sub frame or decking base.
 If you rush this part - or are perhaps not up to the job, then your resultant deck will suffer in the short and long term and at worse, render your deck as unsafe for use.

 The basic construction of the deck base, should include accurate measurements and a level or fall to suit the finished deck that you have in mind.
 However sturdy your decking timbers are, they will be wasted if laid on a poorly constructed sub decking base frame.
+Decking joists are the basic and the right spacing is important

-get the design and building of the deck base right, and the rest of the deck will be much simpler to complete.
+Get the design and building of the deck base right, and the rest of the deck will be much simpler to complete.
 A poorly built sub deck frame will make the rest of the work either more difficult, or maybe impossible!
 That is how important the task of designing and building your deck frame base is.

 If you have followed the deck planning procedure set out on previous pages, then you will be ready to start building your decking base.
 Building a good decking frame should not be beyond the capabilities of the average DIY person.
 The main thing is, not to proceed to the next stage, or permanently fix anything until your are absolutely sure of the dimensions of your frame and also its squarness.